 Why Tooth Powder?

-Himalayan Salt – While any course sea salt would work, I prefer Himalayan salt.
-The course salt in the tooth powder is a gentle abrasive for your teeth and gums but Himalayan salt contains 84 trace minerals and elements.
+Himalayan Salt – While any coarse sea salt would work, I prefer Himalayan salt.
+The coarse salt in the tooth powder is a gentle abrasive for your teeth and gums but Himalayan salt contains 84 trace minerals and elements.
 So why not go for the healthier option? (source)

 Love, hugs, and flashing those pearly whites.HERE.